Vinyl Albums Are Making A Comeback

 When I met with label executives, most of them laughed.
 The idea that we were going to relaunch vinyl records in 2008 seemed ridiculous (Michael Kurtz)

 If you have been saving those Vinyl Records for years, now is the time to bring them out.
 Invite a few friends over and have a vinyl party on a new turntable.
 If you already have a turntable, dust it off and let the games begin.
 Get some friends and see if there is a participating record store near you.

-So how will you celebrate Record Day 2017?
-Let me know in the comments section what your plans are for that day.
+So how did you celebrate Record Day 2017?
+Let me know in the comments section and remember to prepare for Record Store Day 2018!